Fikri Cantürk

-Fikri Cantürk (born 7 February 1933, in Ankara) is a Turkish painter and professor.
+Fikri Cantürk (7 February 1933 – 30 April 2019) was a Turkish painter and academic.

 Biography

 Born in the village Karalar, Ankara, Fikri CANTÜRK completed his primary education attending the school “Eğitmenli” in his home town for the first three years and Hasanoğlu Village Institute Application Primary School for the remaining two years.
 He graduated from Hasanoğlu Village Institute in 1952.
 In the same year he was appointed to Koparan Village Primary School, which is nearby Ankara as the “School Principal”.
 He attended the Department of Painting, Gazi Institution of Education in 1954 and in 1957 he earned his degree.
 In 1957, he was appointed to Van-Emis (Alparslan) Teacher Training School.
 In 1958 he started Officer Cadet School.
 From 1958 to 1959, he completed his military service as a reserve officer in Mersin Petty Officer School.
 He worked as a teacher in Beşikdüzü Girls Teacher Training School from 1959 to 1960, in Trabzon High School in 1961 and in Ordu-Perşembe Teacher Training School from 1962 to 1965.

+Cantürk died in Eskişehir on 30 April 2019, at the age of 86.

 Academic career

-He was sent to France by the Ministry of Education in 1965.
+Cantürk was sent to France by the Ministry of Education in 1965.
 During 1965 and 1966, he did some research, investigation and works of art in Paris.
 In the same years he made some studies in Dijon Teacher Training School and with a couple of friends opened an exhibition in Dijon University.

 When he was back in Turkey in 1967, he was appointed to Kütahya Girls’ Teacher Training School, and worked there as the chief of the workshop and the chief of education.
 In 1970, Mr. Cantürk was appointed to Samsun Institute of Education, where took part in the foundation of the Department of Painting and worked there as the head of the department for 10 years.
 Fikri Cantürk was rusticated from the university in the period of the Fascist Military Coup d’état on September 12, 1980.
 In 1983, he earned his bachelor's degree from the Department of Painting, which was later joined to Ondokuz Mayıs University.

 From 1985 to 1988 he worked in Hacettepe University Fine Arts Faculty as a part-time academician.

 He became an associate professor in 1987 and made a comeback to work for the Department of Painting in the Faculty of Education, Anadolu University.
 In 1992, he was appointed as the head of the Department and worked there until his retirement.
 He became the professor in 1993.
 Mr. Cantürk, who retired in 1998, is still working in his studio in Eskişehir.

 As well as focusing on painting recently, Mr. CANTÜRK has not only been concerned with sculpture but also literature.
 Among his sculpture studies “ATATURK MONUMENT” in the gardens of Kütahya Girls’ Teacher Training School (1967) and Atatürk Primary School (1968) can be pointed out.